gepser/gepser/README.md

 - ♟ I like to play Chess
 - 👀 Ask me about my side projects
 - 🙌🏼 I've also worked as a CTO, Infrastructure and Software Engineer
-- 🏯 Fun fact: I am reading [Empowered][empowered], and I want to improve in management.
+- 🏯 Curious about what I am reading now?
+[Check it out here.][goodreads]

 ### Connect with me: